agilord/lisplike/lib/manual.md

   3. find base function, and run it.
   4. error?
 - If `head` is a list...
-  1. and `["lambda" ...]`, eval parameters, and run lambda.
+  1. and `["lambda", ...]`, eval parameters, and run lambda.
-  2. and `["macro" ...]`, run with raw parameters, the eval the returned function.
+  2. and `["macrocall", ...]`, run with raw parameters, the eval the returned function.
   3. error?